eag838/To-Dos/FS Database Planning.md

   - add data provider id to monitor table
 - have batchfilelog indicate how many subhourly/hourly/non-continuous/etc. records are successfully processed instead of how many records are successfully processed (non-specific)
 - have batchfilerecordlog indicate which type of data was in the record (if successfully processed)
+- have data tables indicate date/time that the record was added to the table ? (logging modifications mentioned above also sufficient)

 ## New procedures/fixes